KoanOps/Recs/CSBooks.md

 # Programming
 Knuth - The Art of Computer Programming (TAOCP)<br>
 Kernighan - The C Programming Language 2nd ed<br>
+Convert your project from another language into C

 # Systems Programming
 Schimmel - Unix Systems for Modern Architectures<br>